 Have you or a family member been charged with Resisting Arrest?
-If you have been charged with Resisting Arrest in Tarrant, Dallas, or Parker Counties, you will probably be facing a misdemeanor charge.
+Getting charged with resisting arrest in Tarrant, Dallas, or Parker Counties, means that you will probably be facing a misdemeanor charge.
 However, Resisting Arrest can potentially be a third degree felony as well.
 The statute on Resisting Arrest is short.
 There is not much to it, really.
 It can be something of a catch-all, because of the way it the statute reads.
 That means sometimes it can be easy to get charged with this crime.
 Sometimes people feel a sense of outrage and disbelief.
 You may not understand why you are being charged.
 Many people feel wronged, violated.
 Many people get charged with mistakes.
 Police officers can make mistakes, just like any of us.
 If it takes you getting arrested to realize this, it can a hard lesson to learn.
 Here is something very important about the criminal justice system: the amount of evidence it takes to arrest is probable cause.
 The amount of evidence it takes to convict is beyond a reasonable doubt.
 And there is a huge gulf between the two.
 Call me and we can talk about exactly what happened to you.
 I will consult with your free of charge.
 I am happy to discuss your criminal charge with you, develop a strategy for your defense, and help you out of this mess.

 What is the Law on Resisting Arrest in Texas?

-All of the charges in bold are important terms, and we will break those terms down to better understand what this charge means.
-Basically, if you intentionally prevent the police from arresting you or conducting a search or transporting you, you can be charged with resisting arrest.
+If you intentionally prevent the police from arresting you or conducting a search or transporting you, you can be charged with resisting arrest.
 This charge is both really simple and really vague.
 Charges that are simple and vague, and that don’t have many moving parts to them, generally result in wide and varied scenarios in which people get charged.
 What does that mean?
 It means that many of these charges are bullshit.
 It can be very easy to get this charge.
 There is one very important question, and the statute doesn’t really provide much guidance.
 What level does the intentional prevention or obstruction have to rise to for there to be an arrest and a charge?

 Example: say that you get pulled over for speeding.
 License and registration, please.
 When the police officer returns to your car, you have an outstanding traffic ticket.
 You forgot to take care of it, and now it has gone to warrant.
 The police officer takes your license to his squad car and comes back.
 Your fears have been realized because the warrant came up and you are being asked to exit the vehicle.
 You do.
 The officer starts to reach for your hand to cuff you.
 You back up.
 You have never been arrested before and you think that if you just explain yourself, you may be able to go home.
 You back up and the officer approaches.
 You are yelling and pleading.
 The officer grabs your arm and you yank it away.
 The next think you know you are up against the hood of your car and the cuffs are strangling your wrists.
 So there you are, getting arrested.
 Now you are in the back of the police cruiser.
 Total bummer, right?
 There goes your Friday night.
 Possibly your Saturday night as well.
 Now, in addition to the very uncomfortable arrest, you are getting charged with Resisting Arrest.